material-motion/material-motion/specifications/runtime/plan.md

 This is the engineering specification for the Plan object.

 A Plan is an object representing **what you want something to do**.

-A Plan is the *plan* part of the separation of plan/execution.
+As its name suggests, a Plan (with a capital P) is an implementation of the [plan/execution pattern](../../plan-execution-pattern.md).

 Example Plan objects: